Christopher Polhem: Personal life

-Polhem married Maria Hoffman (1671–1735) on 28 December 1691.
-Together they had 8 children between 1692 and 1705.
+Polhem married Maria Hoffman on 28 December 1691.
+Together they had eight children between 1692 and 1705.

 In 1716, he was ennobled by King Charles XII of Sweden in gratitude of his services to the nation by the king and changed his surname from Polhammar to Polheim, which he later shortened to Polhem.

 He and his son Gabriel Polhem (1700–1772) were both elected members of the Royal Swedish Academy of Sciences in 1739, the same year the academy was founded.

 Polhem died of natural causes in 1751 in Stockholm, at the age of 90.

 Career

 Industrial

 16th century woodcut from the History of Olaus Magnus, purportedly depicting the astronomical clock in Uppsala Cathedral.

 According to Polhem's autobiography, the event that marked the beginning of his career was the successful repair of the unfinished medieval (16th century) astronomical clock designed by Petrus Astronomus at Uppsala Cathedral, which had remained unfinished and broken for more than a century.

 In 1690 Polhem was appointed to improve upon the current mining operations of Sweden.
 His contribution was a construction for lifting and transporting ore from mines, a process that was rather risky and inefficient at the time.
 The construction consisted of a track system for lifting the ore, as opposed to wires; the construction was powered entirely by a water wheel.
 Human labor needed was limited to loading the containers.
 Being new and revolutionary, word of Polhem's work reached King Charles XI of Sweden who was so impressed with the work that he assigned him to improve Sweden's main mining operation; the Falun Mine in Dalarna.

 Falun copper mine as it looks today.

 Funded by the Swedish mining authority, Polhem traveled throughout Europe, studying mechanical development.
 He returned to Sweden in 1697 to establish laboratorium mechanicum in Stockholm, a facility for the training of engineers, as well as a laboratory for testing and exhibiting his designs.
 It has since become the prestigious KTH Royal Institute of Technology, whose history began with Charles XI and his praise for Polhem for his mining efforts.

-His greatest achievement was an automated factory powered entirely by water; automation was very unusual at the time.
+His greatest achievement was an automated factory powered entirely by water, Stjärnsund manufactory.
+The manufactory was financed by Gabriel Stierncrona.
 Built in 1699 in Stjärnsund, the factory produced a number of products including manufacture of knives, locks and clocks.
 Development of the factory was derived from the idea that Sweden should export fewer raw materials and instead process them within their own borders.